libremesh/network-profiles/calafou/README.md

 ## -crypt vs -open

 The *-crypt* version includes wpad-openssl, which allows us to encrypt the mesh connections with a password shared by all the nodes.
 Also, it would allow us to use Opportunistic Wireless Encryption (OWE), but this is not yet easy using LibreMesh.
+The only advantage to use the *-open* version, is that it fits in devices with smaller flash memory.

 # Compiling